-Every container used for storing or hauling LP-Gas must be protected by a pressure relief valve.
+Every container used for storing or hauling LP-Gas and anhydrous ammonia must be protected by a pressure relief valve.
 These valves are designed to protect the container against the development of hazardous conditions which might be created by any of the following:

-- Hydrostatic pressures due to over-filling, or trapping liquid between two points. - High pressures resulting from exposure of the container to excessive external heat. - High pressures due to the use of incorrect fuel. - High pressures due to improper purging of the container.
+- Hydrostatic pressures due to overfilling or the trapping of liquid between two points. - High pressures resulting from exposure of the container to excessive external heat. - High pressures due to the use of incorrect fuel. - High pressures due to improper purging of the container.

-Consult NFPA #58 for LP-Gas and/or any applicable DOT, local and state regulations governing the application and use of pressure relief valves.
+Consult NFPA #58 for LP-Gas and ANSI #K61.1 for anhydrous ammonia, and/or any applicable DOT, local and state regulations governing the application and use of pressure relief valves.